 Fig. 10 - Enter the Networking panel on the Azure dashboard and add the inbound security rule

 Now you're ready to use your NoMachine desktop on Azure’s CentOS 7.5.
-On your local machine open the NoMachine User Interface and click New.
-Ceate a new connection by specifying the proper IP address of the remote host on Azure.
+On your local machine open the NoMachine User Interface and click 'Add'.
+Create a connection by specifying the NX protocol and the IP address of the remote host on Azure (Fig. 10).

-Fig. 11 - Provide the IP of the VM hosted on Azure
+Fig. 11 - Select NX as protocol and insert the the IP of the VM hosted on Azure